Cheapest weight loss telehealth in Australia: affordable options compared

 Does cheapest mean best for weight loss telehealth?

 No. Cheapest is a useful filter, not a verdict.
 The lowest monthly figure can still be the wrong fit if the model does not match how you want to be supported, if the coaching you need is not included, or if medication is billed separately on top.
-The honest way to compare is to look at the pricing model, what is included, and whether a registered practitioner assesses you individually, then weigh price against fit.
+Compare the pricing model, what is included, and whether a registered practitioner assesses you individually, then weigh price against fit.
 Suitability for any program is decided by a practitioner, not by price.

-How much does Moshy cost compared to Juniper and Pilot?
+How does Moshy's pricing compare to Juniper and Pilot?

 Is medication included in the subscription price?